ADGEfficiency/adgefficiency.github.io/_posts/2018-10-07-defaultdict.md

 f.show()
 ```

-The results of the run are stored in the `result` dataframe.
+The results of the run are stored in the `result` dataframe:

 ```bash
 >>> result.head()